 - CNR submits to School Fiscal Officer for final Oracle approval

-Tip: If you are charging an item not located in the approved budget or budget justification, you should check with the CNR staff in advance to ensure the item is allowed or paperwork that needs to be filed is completed.
+Tip: If you are charging an item not located in the approved budget or budget justification, you should check with the ORS staff in advance to ensure the item is allowed or paperwork that needs to be filed is completed.
 This step will make you proficient, efficient, and save a lot of time.